 With its bright red door reflecting the flame-coloured leaves atop Mount Macedon during autumn, the Trading Post is the ultimate stop for house-made cakes, pies and local produce.
 Down the mountain is Mount Towrong vineyard, a sustainable family-owned winery serving rustic Italian fare to match their crisp wines.

 Rising from the surrounding countryside is Hanging Rock, known as Ngannelong by the Traditional Owners of the land.
-Hike to the summit or thread your way through the reserve on numerous paths.
+Hike to the summit or thread your way through the reserve on numerous paths before grabbing a bite to eat at Hanging Rock Café.
 Time for a tipple?
 Nearby, you can sample award-winning small batch gins at Big Tree Distillery.
 Or stop by Woodend’s Holgate Brewhouse and Taproom, where an extensive range of craft beers are brewed on site.
-For further ideas on what to do in Woodend, check out our guide on page 8.
+Afterwards, head for a nightcap at either Gindu or Woodend Cellar & Bar.

 DAY 4: HARCOURT, CASTLEMAINE & MALDON